CREC Welcome Center

-The Hartford Region Open Choice Program (formally Project Concern) is a 50 year old program that offers Hartford students the opportunity to attend public schools in suburban towns, and suburban students the opportunity to attend public schools in Hartford, at no cost to the student's family.
+For more than 50 years, the Hartford Region Open Choice Program (formally Project Concern) has been offering Hartford students the opportunity to attend public schools in suburban towns, and suburban students the opportunity to attend public schools in Hartford, at no cost to the student's family.

 The goal of the Open Choice Program is to improve academic achievement, reduce racial, ethnic and economic isolation and provide all children with a choice of high quality educational programs.

 Research studies show that students in integrated schools are more likely to graduate from high school, go on to college, and graduate from college than their segregated peers.
 Many Open Choice students are also performing at rates that are higher than their peers statewide.

 The Capitol Region Education Council (CREC) is one of three agencies in Connecticut that is legislatively mandated to manage the statewide program.
 Open Choice is funded by the State Department of Education.

 Our multilingual Open Choice team works closely with school districts to help support students and their families.
 Together, we help your child participate in a rewarding, diverse, educational experience that will prepare him/her for a successful future.